 7. Does teeth move after they’ve been extracted?

-8. Is the brain affected through tooth extraction?
+8. Is the brain affected by tooth extraction?

 9. How is there no discomfort following tooth extraction?